danieldk/jitar/README.markdown

 tags, such as the Brown corpus.
 The model can be created easily with the training program:

-    bin/train brown my_brown_corpus lexicon ngrams
+    bin/train brown my_brown_corpus my_corpus.model

 Replace *brown* by *conll* if you are using a corpus in CoNLL format.
-The *lexicon* and *ngrams* files will be created and form the model.

-Sample models are included in the *models* directory of the jitar project.

 ## Tagging